-In Mono County, 24 critical facilities are located in the high hazard severity zone and 5 in the very high hazard severity zones.
-Of these, 10 are located in the Town of Mammoth Lakes.
-Most of the recreation, transportation, and utility-related critical facilities face the risk of wildfire, although the public safety and social services facilities face the greatest cost risks.
+In Mono County, 35 critical facilities are in the high hazard severity zone and 5 in the very high hazard severity zones.
+Of these, 11 are in the Town of Mammoth Lakes.
+Facilities at risk include half the county's medical service centers and more than 40 percent of the emergency services and emergency operations centers.
 Table 7.6 lists the number of facilities located in wildfire hazard zones for unincorporated Mono County and the Town of Mammoth Lakes.
 Additionally, the Digital 395 cables run through areas of moderate and high fire risk and major power lines run through all hazard severity zones.